Weslife2002/NodeJS-PostgreSQL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Test

 This is the test I received during my intership at MeU Solutions as a NodeJS intern.
+In this practice test, I need to write 3 APIs (Create, Update, Delete) using PostgreSQL as the database.

 <p align="right">(<a href="#top">back to top</a>)</p>